rohanH66/antiphonon/README.md

 - Tuned the output loop to maintain phase alignment within ±3° around the ~7 kHz dominant drill tone

-- Final testing graphs and recordings demonstrated up to 34 dB of active noise reduction under controlled conditions
+- Final testing graphs and recordings demonstrated up to 34 dB of noise reduction

 ## Author Information